Squares of Savannah, Georgia: Telfair Square

 St. James Square was named in honor of a green space in London, England, and marked one of the most fashionable neighborhoods in early Savannah.
-It was renamed in 1883 to honor the Telfair family.
-It is the only square honoring a family rather than an individual.
+It was renamed in 1883 to honor the Telfair family, and it is the only square honoring a family rather than an individual.
 The Telfairs included former Governor Edward Telfair, Congressman Thomas Telfair (Edward Telfair's son), and Mary Telfair (1791–1875), benefactor of Savannah's Telfair Museum of Art.
 Telfair Academy overlooks the western side of the square.
 The square also contains tributes to the Girl Scouts of the USA, founded by Savannahian Juliette Gordon Low, and to the chambered nautilus.
-Telfair Square is located on Barnard, between State and York Streets.
+Telfair Square is located on Barnard Street, between State and York streets.

 Two new squares

 Oglethorpe's plan called for six wards and squares.
 Lower New Square and Upper New Square—now Reynolds and Oglethorpe Squares—completed the founder's vision.